Beta · capped at 1,000 Strava athletes

 Time in Zone 1.
 There's no upper-zone work on a recovery day.

-Every run also gets credit for Consistency Streak (your hard/easy ratio across the past 14 days) and Conditions Adjustment (heat & humidity).
+Some sessions also factor in Consistency Streak (your hard/easy ratio across the past 14 days) and Conditions Adjustment (heat & humidity).
 The session-specific metrics above are what move the needle most.

 Walks are scored on what makes a walk count.